-After having explained the diffusion of the imperial prestige of King Solomon and its economic benefits, Abravanel focuses on two verses 1 Kings 10:15 and 10:22, in order to explain in which sense the imperial transformation of the Kingdom of Israel is the best possible form of monarchic rule.
-Regarding the “merchants” (tharim) mentioned in 1 Kings 10:15, Abravanel evokes the different ways in which these foreign merchants could increase greatly the wealth of Solomon’s kingdom without the necessity of raising taxes from his subjects.
-Abravanel mentions the taxes which Solomon could raise from the gold and products transported in these boats, “as the Christian and Muslim Kings are doing.”
-He mentions also the possibility that these commercial trade boats belonged to the Kings, and were sent to bring back gold.
-Moreover, commercial boats could be added which had to pay a “rent” or a “franchise” to the King.
-Abravanel synthetizes several interpretations of 1 Kings 10:15 into a cumulative understanding.
-King Solomon sent boats of his own, there were in addition foreign merchants under license and foreign “vassal” Kings sending their tribute.
-“This proved that the entire wealth collected and accumulated by Solomon did not come from his subjects, since he was not raising from them [the cost] of the Kingdom’s government and administration, but he received it from outside his kingdom, i.e. from the lands of the Gentiles.”
-The imperial perfection of Solomon’s kingship consisted in his capacity to transfer the cost of his grandiose rule from his people to the peoples of the empire.
+Having explained the spread of King Solomon’s imperial fame and the concomitant economic benefits it accrued, Abravanel focuses on two verses—1 Kings 10:15 and 10:22,—using them to explain how the transformation of the Kingdom of Israel into an imperial power led to the ideal model of monarchic rule.
+Addressing the “merchants” (tharim) mentioned in 1 Kings 10:15, Abravanel discusses the different ways these foreign traders could increase the wealth of Solomon’s kingdom, freeing him from the need to raise taxes.
+Abravanel also discusses tariffs that Solomon could collect from the gold and products transported in these boats, “as the Christian and Muslim kings are doing.”
+He also mentions the possibility that these commercial trade boats belonged to vassal-kings and were sent with the express purpose of bringing gold to Solomon.
+Moreover, commercial boats could be added which had to pay a “rent” or “franchise” to the King.
+Abravanel synthetizes several interpretations of 1 Kings 10:15 into a cumulative understanding of Solomon’s trading activities.
+Besides Solomon’s own boats his ports also boasted foreign merchants under license and foreign “vassal” kings transporting tribute.
+“This proved that the entire wealth collected and accumulated by Solomon did not come from his subjects, since he did not exact [the cost] of the kingdom’s government and administration from them, but [rather] received [funds] from outside his kingdom, i.e. from the lands of the Gentiles.”
+The perfection of Solomon’s imperial kingship consisted in his capacity to shift the cost of his grandiose rule from his own people to the peoples of the empire.

-Elaborating on “the ship of Tarshish” and “the ships of Hiram” in 1 Kings 10:11, Abravanel makes great hermeneutical effort to distinguish between the Mediterranean trade with Tarshish, “the city called Cartago in the Antiquity and today its name is Tunis,” and the “African-Asiatic” trade with Ophir, which stands “at the end of the Land of Kush [Africa] near to the part of the inhabited earth named Asia.”
-According to Abravanel’s reconstruction, “Solomon and Hiram built an association and company devoted to maritime trade.” [shutfut vehevrah levhitasee besohorot hayamim] Solomon associated himself to the traditional trade of Hiram with Tarshish.
-“Since Solomon seized Ezion Gever on the shores of the red sea […] he could send boats to Ophir […] and the ships of Hiram were sailing to Ophir in association with the ships of Solomon.”
-The association of Hiram and Solomon in two maritime trade roads, Tarshish and Ophir, brought about a very rich imperial trade entailing gold, ivory, rare birds, pearls, corals, spices and more.
-Abravanel explains further that “although there is between the two seas [Mediterranean and the Red Sea] a large space of land, and the passage from one sea to the other is only by land, the Nile River has two arms, one ending in the red sea and the other through Alexandria in the Mediterranean.”
-The two maritime commercial roads could communicate through the Nile river and thus bring every three years huge amount of golds and exotic goods.
-Elaborating on the connection between wisdom and commerce in the biblical narrative, Abravanel concludes: “Beyond the perfection [Solomon] acquired from his wisdom, he acquired also a great wealth from it, it seems as if his wisdom was an instrument to obtain wealth.”
+Elaborating on “the ships of Tarshish” and “the ships of Hiram” mentioned in 1 Kings 10:11, Abravanel exerts no small amount of hermeneutical effort to distinguish between the Mediterranean trade with Tarshish, “the city called Carthage in the Antiquity and today its name is Tunis,” and the “African-Asiatic” trade with Ophir, which stands “at the end of the Land of Kush [Africa] near that part of the inhabited earth named Asia.”
+According to Abravanel’s reconstruction, “Solomon and Hiram built an association and company devoted to maritime trade [shutfut vehevrah levhitasee besohorot hayamim].”
+Solomon in other words involved himself in an existing trade route between Hiram and Tarshish.
+“Since Solomon seized Ezion Gever on the shores of the Red Sea […] he could send boats to Ophir […] and the ships of Hiram would sail to Ophir in cooperation with the ships of Solomon.”
+The cooperation of Hiram and Solomon in two maritime trade routes, Tarshish and Ophir, resulted in the lucrative imperial trade of precious goods such as gold, ivory, rare birds, pearls, corals, and spices.
+Abravanel further explains that “although a large stretch of land lies between the two seas [the Mediterranean and the Red Sea], and the passage from one sea to the other is only by land, the Nile River has two arms, one ending in the Red Sea and the other through Alexandria in the Mediterranean.”
+The two maritime trade routes could thus meet in the Nile Delta and thus every three years transport huge amounts of gold and exotic goods.
+Elaborating on the connection between wisdom and commerce in the biblical narrative, Abravanel concludes: “Beyond the perfection [Solomon] acquired from his wisdom, he also acquired immense wealth; it seems as if his wisdom was an instrument to obtain wealth.”